 Doha Bank began the publication of its annual sustainability disclosure statements from the year 2009.
-It is important to note that this is the eighth year of measurement and reporting of our sustainability framework and metrics.
-Pursuant to GRI releasing the updated G4 Framework,
+It is important to note that this is the tenth year of measurement and reporting of our sustainability framework and metrics.
+Doha Bank sustainability reporting in aligned to the GRI G4 Framework and the newly published Qatar Stock Exchange ESG reporting methodology.
+Since 2016, Doha Bank has increased the scope of it's reporting to include all required metrics from both GRI and QSE, further evidence of our commitment to the ongoing sustainability journey.